tjarrettveracode/Veracode-manual-for-GitHub/README.md

 # Controls when the action will run.
 on:
-  # Triggers the workflow on push or pull request events but only for the master branch
+  # Triggers the workflow on push or pull request events but only for the master/main branch
   push:
-    branches: [ master, release/* ]
+    branches: [ master, main, release/* ]
   pull_request:
     branches: [ master, develop, main, release/* ]